Qods Mohajer-6

-The Ppehpad Mohajer-6 (پهپاد مهاجر-6, literally: "Immigrant Drone") is an Iranian single-engine multirole ISTAR UAV capable of carrying a multispectral surveillance payload and/or up to four precision-guided munitions.
+The Qods Mohajer-6 (پهپاد مهاجر-6, literally: "Immigrant Drone") is an Iranian single-engine multirole ISTAR UAV capable of carrying a multispectral surveillance payload and/or up to four precision-guided munitions.

 The Mohajer-6 was unveiled in April 2016 and entered mass production in February 2018.
 As of February 2018, ten have been manufactured for the IRGC Ground Forces, and 40 are planned for the IRGC Navy.
 It complements the larger Shahed 129 operated by the IRGC Aerospace Force.
 The drone has also been delivered to the Iranian Army.
-In 2022, Iran provided multiple Mohajer-6 drones to Russia during its invasion of Ukraine.
+In 2022, Iran provided multiple Mohajer-6 drones to Russia during Russo-Ukrainian war.
+It has a maximum speed of 200 km/h, an endurance of 12 hours, and a ceiling of 16,000–18,000 ft.

 Design

 The Mohajer-6 has a rectangular fuselage, an upwards-sloping nose, twin tailbooms, a top-mounted horizontal stabilizer, uncanted wingtips, straight wings mounted high and to the rear of the body, and air intakes on the top and bottom of the engine.
 The Mohajer-6 is controlled by two elevators on the horizontal stabilizer, rudders on the vertical stabilizers, and two flaps per wing.
 Unlike other Mohajer variants, it has a three-bladed propeller.
 According to a specification sheet provided by the Iran Ministry of Defense, the Mohajer-6 has a wingspan of 10 meters and is 5.67 meters long.

 As with other members of the Mohajer family, the Mohajer-6 is made of composite materials.